 In 1995, Pollett completed his undergraduate degree in Biology from Queen’s University in Kingston, Ontario, Canada and his Master’s degree in Pathology from Queen’s under Dr. Chris Mueller.
 He then recieved his Ph.D. from the University of Toronto in 1998, under the guidance of Dr. Keith Stewart. where he focused on gene transfer and viral vectorology.
 He was instructed on adenovirus generation and design in Dr. Frank Graham’s lab at McMaster University (Hamilton, Ontario, Canada) and retroviral vectorology by Dr. Robert Hawley (now at George Washington University, Washington, DC).
 While at Dr. Stewart’s lab, he was instructed to generate a treatment for Multiple Myeloma (MM), an incurable B-cell neoplasia.
 Dr. Pollett generated both an anti-sense oligonucleotide/chemotherapy approach and a novel RU486-inducible retrovirus to overexpress caspase-3 for the treatment of this disease.
 He won a junior investigator award from Berlex Inc. and multiple graduate student scholarships for his work.

-At the Allegheny Health Network Institute of Cellular Therapeutics Rita Bottino, Ph.D., headed up a team that was one of the first to successfully process pancreatic islets for hospitals, including the Cleveland Clinic.
-The team also is a reference laboratory for the isolation and distribution of islets of Langerhans obtained from the pancreas of deceased organ donors for research purposes.
-That research is in collaboration with Stanford University, Vanderbilt University, University of Massachusetts, Mount Sinai School of Medicine, New York and the Network for Pancreatic Organ Donors with Diabetes.
+Prior to joining Imagine Pharma, Dr. Bottino led a team at the Allegheny Health Network that was one of the first to successfully process pancreatic islets for hospitals, including the Cleveland Clinic.
+That research was conducted in collaboration with Stanford University, Vanderbilt University, University of Massachusetts, Mount Sinai School of Medicine, New York, and the Network for Pancreatic Organ Donors with Diabetes.

-Dr. Bottino is a an associate professor in the Department of Biological Sciences at Carnegie Mellon University, and an associate professor in the department of Microbiology and Immunology at Drexel University College of Medicine.
+Dr. Bottino has served as an associate professor in the Department of Pediatrics at the University of Pittsburgh, the Department of Biological Sciences at Carnegie Mellon University, and the department of Microbiology and Immunology at Drexel University College of Medicine.
 She received a diploma of science from the Scientific Lyceum in Genova, Italy, in 1984, and a doctorate in biological sciences from the University of Genova in 1990.

 Kristin brings nearly 30 years of experience in the pharmaceutical industry, from both a scientific and legal perspective, to her role as General Counsel.
 At Imagine Pharma, Kristin provides strategic legal advice to management, oversees the development of Imagine’s IP portfolio, and sets internal standards and compliance policies for the company.